freedomofpress/securedrop/docs/deployment_practices.rst

 While SecureDrop itself is located on a Tor hidden service, news organizations also need to create a SecureDrop landing page that will explain how SecureDrop works, give sources instructions on how to access the Tor hidden service, and disclose the risks.
+We recommend to also include a privacy policy (see our :ref:`Sample Privacy Policy`) that describes what data is collected and how it will be used by your organization.

 It is important to keep in mind that implementing SecureDrop will bring more attention to your organization by security researchers, hackers,